myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-25T09:01:17.395Z
+>
+> Also I have added a feature to atprotodart.com that automatically generates a list of APIs that my packages support

+The list was made very clean by matching method names with Lexicon IDs

+atprotodart.com/docs/support...

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-25T08:56:15.982Z
 >
 > I released atproto v0.11.0 and bluesky v0.15.1 for Dart/Flutter :)